kevinkarbstein/GenomeXtract/README.md

 ```

 ### assembleOrgGenes
 **This script automatically extracts and compares organellar gene features, and aligns organellar gene sequences from files downloaded from NCBI.
-It creates a coalescent-based species tree using ASTRAL.**
+Gene feature tables can be used to study gene loss in specific evolutionary lineages.
+The script also creates a coalescent-based species tree using ASTRAL.**

 ```
 # basic code: